-Disney bought a full page ad for The Light in the Forest, so they were entitled to this two-page photo layout of the Annette serial cast party.
-The presence of Darlene may signal this was a pre-filming launch party.
+Disney bought a full page ad for The Light in the Forest, so they were entitled to this photo layout of the Annette serial cast party.
+Darlene's presence may signal this was a pre-filming launch party.
 Others pictured are Cheryl, Sharon, Doreen, Shelley Fabares, and Sammy Ogg.

 Trade publication article on the use of trailers for star dressing quarters and schoolrooms on the Disney lot.
-A staple of location shooting, Disney found trailers convenient at home during its 1950's expansion.
+A staple of location shooting, Disney found trailers convenient at home on the lot as well during its 1950's studio expansion.